Research

 International Conference on Machine Learning (ICML), 2021

-project page / paper / video / code
+paper / website /

 All of imitation learning can be reduced to a game between a learner (generator) and a value function (discriminator) where the payoff is the performance difference between learner and expert.